Blosc/c-blosc2/ROADMAP.md

 * **Centralized plugin repository:** we have got a grant from NumFOCUS for implementing a centralized repository so that people can send their plugins (using the existing machinery) to the Blosc2 team.
 If the plugins fulfill a series of requirements, they will be officially accepted, and distributed withing the library.

-* **Improve the safety of the library:**  we are actively using using the [OSS-Fuzz](https://github.com/google/oss-fuzz) and [ClusterFuzz](https://oss-fuzz.com) for uncovering programming errors in C-Blosc2.
-Although this is always a work in progress, we did a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri.
+* **Improve the safety of the library:**   Although this is always a work in progress, we did a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri.

 * **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for any data type.